 If you buy or rent a new or used instrument all of those items should come as a package.
 If there’s a mute in the case then you’re ahead of the game!

 Try to compare apples to apples … a plastic ISO is going to be a lot cheaper than a dependable used trumpet but nowhere near as useful.
+These days you can check instrument prices and rental contract conditions online so do a little checking around before you commit.
+There is a big difference between a Selmer and a Selmen (offshore immitation).
 The band teacher in your school probably knows where you should go but might not feel free to publish it in a newsletter.
 Ask in a private conversation and they’ll usually tell you.
 Sometimes there is a place that they think you shouldn’t go but they can’t announce that without starting a war of words.